jacksalici/jacksalici.com/content/projects/smart-bus-stop.md

 The project was developed on Arduino and Esp32 dev-board.
 Although all the parts work smoothly, some components have been simplified (e.g., omitting some security best practices) since more realistic solutions would have been too time-consuming.

-You can see a deeper documentation on my [Github pages](https://github.com/jacksalici/smart-bus-stop), here is the overview of the architecture.
+You can see a deeper documentation on the [Github repository](https://github.com/jacksalici/smart-bus-stop) and here is the overview of the architecture.

+{{< link txt="Repository" ref="https://github.com/jacksalici/smart-bus-stop" >}}

 ![Architecture](https://raw.githubusercontent.com/jacksalici/smart-bus-stop/main/img/architecture.jpg)